-It is much cheaper to take leftovers then it is to buy lunch out every day and a local restaurant.
-By taking lunch and leftovers every day you could save as much is $50 a week or even $200 a month!
+It is much cheaper to take leftovers than buying lunch out every day and a local restaurant.
+By taking lunch and leftovers every day, you could save as much as $50 a week or even $200 a month.

 Not only can you save money on groceries by these hacks, but you are also eating healthier.

-If you are spending more time eating meals prepared at home instead of going out and purchasing food at restaurants, your making health-conscious changes in your lifestyle.
+If you are spending more time eating meals prepared at home instead of going out and purchasing food at restaurants, you are making health-conscious changes in your lifestyle.